FINGER LICKIN' GOOD

 At about 20 cents per piece, frozen ravioli make a great inexpensive appetizer when fried in oil ($1) until golden brown and served hot.
 Because they are so rich, figure only one or two ($4 worth) for each guest.

-A bag of frozen dumplings is less than $3.50 at Trader Joe's and other stores and comes with nearly 30 pieces.
+A bag of frozen dumplings is just $3 at Trader Joe's and other stores and comes with nearly 30 pieces.
 Use the leftover money for a dipping sauce, such as soy, chili, or sweet mango.
 Keep a bag or two in the freezer for last-minute entertaining.

 Break the stems off two packages' worth of button mushrooms ($4).
 Chop a quarter of an onion (25 cents) and sauté with the stems.
 Place the mix into the mushroom caps and top with seasoned breadcrumbs (50 cents), then bake in a hot oven until the caps are soft.
 Serve with a squeeze of fresh lemon juice (25 cents).

 BISCUITS WITH SCALLION BUTTER ($4.50)